Santosh-Shetkar/DevOps-Projects-Doc/GCP DevOps/README.md

 # 🚀 GCP DevOps CI/CD Pipeline

 This repository demonstrates a complete **CI/CD pipeline on Google Cloud** for a Python Flask application.

+Automated Docker image build, push, and deployment to GKE using Cloud Build, Kubernetes, and Artifact Registry for the application.
+Enabled dynamic image updates and zero-downtime deployments via scripted manifest replacements.

 It automates the build, testing (optional, not shown in this basic example), and deployment process using:

 * **Cloud Build**: For orchestrating the CI/CD steps.
 * **Docker**: For containerizing the Flask application.
 * **Artifact Registry**: For storing Docker container images securely.
 * **Google Kubernetes Engine (GKE)**: For deploying and managing the containerized application.
 * **Kubernetes Manifests**: For defining the desired state of the application in GKE (Deployment and Service).

 ---